-We represent the data as a graph composed of 24,013 vertices and 98,664 edges, with each AS depicted as a vertex, and an edge indicating a peering relationship between the AS nodes.
-Figure 3 shows a portion of the AS graph, where the rectangle indicates the normative pattern and the emboldened edge indicates the anomalous structure found by GBAD.
+For the purposes of analysis, the data is represented as a graph, composed of 24,013 vertices and 98,664 edges, with each AS depicted as a vertex and an edge indicating a peering relationship between the AS nodes.
+The normative pattern for this graph is depicted in Fig. 7.
+After running GBAD on the AS graph, the anomalous substructure discovered is shown in Fig. 8.

 This example shows the advantage of using a graph-based approach on a complex structure.
-While the data indicates many provider/customer relationships, of which the norm is a particular AS being the provider to three different customers, the anomaly indicates an unusual connection between two ASes.
+While the data indicates many provider/customer relationships, of which the norm is a particular AS being the provider to three different customers, this single substructure indicates an unusual connection between two ASes.
 Such an inconspicuous structure would probably be missed by a human analyst, and shows the potential of an approach like GBAD to find these anomalies in network traffic data.
-However, GBAD took 59,743 seconds to discover the anomaly.